inblockio/aqua-docs/Aqua_Protocol.md

 The Aqua Protocol (AQP) is a content-exchange protocol between hosts in peer-to-peer environments, providing both trustworthiness and accountability.
-This document describes the functions performed by the protocol, a Proof-Of-Concept that implements it, and it's interfaces.
+This document describes the functions performed by the protocol, a Proof-Of-Concept that implements it, and its interfaces.
 It also showcases other services which can be developed on top of it.

 ## Motivation